 Watering globes are available from most gardening or home stores, as well as online.
 There is a large selection available on Amazon, and you can get them in any color you can imagine.

 Alternatively, have a look at the ones Walmart has in stock, or how about Etsy if you want to support local businesses?
-You’ll be surprised at what’s on offer, and all available to purchase from the comfort of your own home.
+You’ll be surprised at what’s on offer, and all is available to purchase from the comfort of your own home.

 Some water globes are sold separately, while others will come in multipacks.
 It really depends on how many plants you have alive at any one time, as the water globes themselves can last for years and shouldn’t need replacing in between uses.